daaribaa/businessCard/README.md

 # idninja

-A new Flutter project.
+A new Flutter project where I designed a business card for me.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application which utilizes simple widgets and styling.

 A few resources to get you started if this is your first Flutter project: